Nordln/EasydiffusionWiki/Custom-Models.md

 **Note:** Stable Diffusion models can contain malware.
 ALWAYS SCAN FOR VIRUSES.

+- https://civitai.com/?types=Checkpoint - Overview of many stable diffusion models.
+Only models of the type _checkpoint_ can be used by Stable Diffusion UI.
-- https://rentry.org/sdmodels - List of stable diffusion images from various sources
+- https://rentry.org/sdmodels - List of stable diffusion models from various sources